pnp/blog/content/microsoft-365-pnp-weekly/episode-183/index.md

 ---
-title: "Microsoft 365 PnP Weekly - Episode 182"
+title: "Microsoft 365 PnP Weekly - Episode 183"
-summary: "intro intro intro.
-18 articles/videos by Microsoft/Community are highlighted."
+summary: "Italy based Solution Architect Paolo Pialorsi (PiaSys) joins Microsoft’s Vesa Juvonen and Waldek Mastykarz in a discussion on the benefits of community, a Microsoft 365 solution hosted on AWS cloud and more.
+14 articles/videos by Microsoft/Community are highlighted."
-date: 2022-10-18T02:00:01-00:00
+date: 2022-10-17T02:00:01-00:00
 author: "Vesa Juvonen"
 githubname: VesaJuvonen
 categories: ["PnP Weekly"]